Life As a Floral Designer

 Job Outlook for Floral Designers

-In the United States, there were 55,000 jobs for Floral Designer in 2016.
+There were about 55,000 jobs for Floral Designer in 2016 (in the United States).
 There is little to no growth in job opportunities for Floral Designer.
 There will be an estimated 4,500 positions for Floral Designer per year.